duckdb/duckdb-web/_posts/2024-09-27-sql-only-extensions.md

 LOAD pivot_table;
 ```

+The extension can then be used in any query through SQL functions.

-However, not all of us are C++ developers!
+However, **not all of us are C++ developers**!
 Can we, as a SQL community, build up a set of SQL helper functions?
 What would it take to build these extensions with *just SQL*?